Scientific Name: Vaccinium

 Family: Ericaceae

-Blueberries are a good source of vitamins such as vitamin C (16% daily value [DV]), which is an essential element for skin and connective tissue health.
+Blueberries are a good source of vitamins such as vitamin C (11% daily value [DV]), which is an essential element for skin and connective tissue health.
 In terms of immunity, vitamin C contributes to immune defense by supporting cellular functions of adaptive and innate immune.
-Blueberries are also a vitamin K-rich fruit (24 % DV), which benefits blood clotting and bone health.
-Some other vitamins such as vitamin B6 and vitamin E are also found in blueberry (3 % DV).
-These vitamins are also involved in immune health.
+Blueberries are also a vitamin K-rich fruit (16 % DV), which benefits blood clotting and bone health.
+Vitamin E is also found in blueberries at 4% DV.
+This vitamin is involved in immune health.

 Additionally, blueberries are free from cholesterol and fat, which reduces heart disease.
-It contains many minerals like manganese (17% DV) and magnesium (2% DV).
-Like calcium (1% DV), these nutrients are important for bone health.
-The high amount of fiber (10% DV) in blueberries helps to prevent constipation and maintains a healthy digestive tract.
+It contains many minerals like manganese (15% DV) and magnesium (1% DV).
+Like calcium (6.00 mg), these nutrients are important for bone health.
+The high amount of fiber (9% DV) in blueberries helps to prevent constipation and maintains a healthy digestive tract.

 In short, blueberries are a good source for those who want to add something delicious to their food.
 Blueberries can be used in smoothies, jams, or salads.